 If you’re looking for somewhere with lots of space for a weekend meal in Chinatown, Taiwan Pork Chop House’s outdoor setup is a great option.
 While the titular pork pork chops here are enjoyable (especially for $2.50 each), our favorite dishes at this spot are the fried rice cakes with shredded pork and the tender wontons drenched in chili oil.

-Frederick Douglass Boulevard between 112th and 120th Streets
+Manhattan: Frederick Douglass Boulevard Between 112th and 120th Streets

 We especially like Chocolat for brunch when you can eat anything from red velvet pancakes to ribs, as well as participate in a $20 bottomless-mimosa option.
-Come here if you need a fun spot for a daytime meal with your social pod.
+Come here if you need a fun spot for a daytime meal with your friends visiting from out of town.

 Sitting on this iconic Harlem spot’s vine-covered, string-lit patio will only feel more comfortable with the absence of cars on weekends.
-The chicken and waffles are a mandatory order, but the short ribs are also excellent.
+The chicken and waffles are all but mandatory, and we also like the rich, tender short ribs that fall apart like the shirt purchased from Forever 21 in 2015.
 No matter what you decide to eat, get a side of mac and cheese.

 If you’re in the business of finding a block-party atmosphere, consider Harlem Tavern.
 They serve things like burgers, frozen drinks, and chicken tenders, all under a big outdoor tent with speakers.

-Vinateria’s corner patio is open on weekdays starting at 1pm and weekends starting at noon.
-If you really want to be strategic, stop by this Italian spot for Happy Hour, which runs every day from 4pm to 6pm.
+Vinateria’s corner patio is open on weekdays starting at 4pm and weekends starting at noon.
+If you really want to be strategic, stop by this Italian spot for Happy Hour, which runs every day from 4-6pm.

-West 32nd Street between 5th Avenue and Broadway
+Manhattan: West 32nd Street Between 5th Avenue and Broadway